plantanapp/documentation/docs/actions/user-registration.md

 > Audience: [`Citizen Developer`](/docs/audience#citizen-developers)<br/>
 > Skill Prerequisites: `User Management`

 This action will create a new user account.
-The form must contain at least a username or email address.
+The form must contain a username or email address.
 The password can be user-created via a password field or randomly generated.
 On successful registration, an output token called `[NewUserId]` is created.
-Also, the context user is changed to the new user, so you have access to `[User:*]` tokens (for example `[User:UserID]` or `[User:FirstName]`).
+Also, the context user is changed to the new user, so you have access to `[User:*]` tokens such as: `[User:UserID]` or `[User:FirstName]`.

 ## `Typical Use Cases`